TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 * If the TypoScript-Setup of the page contains the definition of :typoscript:`config.tx_extbase.persistence.storagePid` with a comma-separated list of PIDs then those pages will be consulted.
 * If none of the cases from above applies, then the root page will be consulted for the objects.

-When insertion of new Domain objects happens, then the procedure will be as follows:
+When new Domain objects are inserted, then the procedure will be as follows:

 * If there's a TypoScript setup at :typoscript:`plugin.tx_extensionname.persistence.classes.*FullClassName*.newRecordStoragePid` with a single page value, then this is gonna be used.
 * If there's a TypoScript setup at :typoscript:`config. tx_extbase.persistence.classes.*FullClassName*.newRecordStoragePid` with a single page value, the this is gonna be used.